michel-DC/michel-DC/README.md

 # 🙄 About me !
-Hello, my name is Michel, I live and study informatic (programation) in France.
+Hello, my name is Michel, I live and study programation in France.
 I am passionate about programming since 2021.

 ---